Performs 3 term frequency cosine curve fitting using the least squares method.

 - |

 Optional.
-An integer, the sinusiod form:
+An integer, the sinusoid form:

 |

-A series, the fitted sine curve.
+A series, the fitted cosine or sinusoid curve.

 (fit, coef, rmserr) = SINFIT3(series) returns the fit, coefficients and RMS error.